isomerpages/mse/pages/partnering-community.md

 ---
-title: Partnership Reports
+title: Partnering with the Community
-permalink: /partnership-reports/
+permalink: /partnering-community/
 ---
 <style>
 /*--------------------------------------------------------------